Fair play to the American who managed a top-10 finish despite dislocating his ankle at the 2018 Masters

 He dislocated his ankle and an X Ray on the Wednesday evening revealed no breaks.

 Finau wrote on Twitter, "Crazy day.
 Thanks for thoughts of concern, messages and prayers from all.
 I'm optimistic."

 He then had an MRI scan on Thursday morning which revealed no significant damage, although he was diagnosed with a high ankle sprain.

 Finau tweeted his thoughts after his first Masters:

 Following on from his eventful Augusta National debut, he posted images of his injured left ankle.

 Firstly, they're grim.
 And secondly... how on earth did he finish inside the top-10 with an ankle that bad?

 Watch the ace and celebration here (it's not for the faint-hearted):

-Finau finished the tournament at seven under par to qualify for the following year’s edition.
-His T10 finish moved him up to a new career-high 32nd in the world.
+Finau finished the tournament at seven-under-par to qualify for the following year's edition.
+His T10 finish that week also moved him up to a new career-high 32nd in the world.